-You can Stick (it’s the same as standing).
+You can Stick (which is the same as standing).

 Pontoon Blackjack: Late Game Rules

-- In Pontoon blackjack, the banker then gets to play and turn their cards up.
+In Pontoon blackjack, the banker gets to play and turn their cards up.
 They may add three more cards to their hand until they’re happy.
 At any point, they can stay.

-- If they are dealt over 21, the dealer goes bust.
+If you are dealt a hand over 21, the dealer goes bust.
 Each player in the round gets their bet back.

 Rules of Pontoon Blackjack

-- First, the dealer must hit soft 17.
+First, the dealer must hit on a soft 17.

-If you double on a soft hand, the ace would count as 1.
+If you double on a soft hand, the ace counts as 1.

-- You can take “late surrender.”
+You can take a “late surrender.”
 If the dealer has a ten or ace up, it’s surrendered.